SemanticComputing/gender-guessing-service/README.md

 ## Running in Docker

-`./docker-build.sh`: builds the service

-`./docker-run.sh`: runs the service
+`docker-compose up`: builds and runs Gender guessing service and the needed HENKO Fuseki service

-The following configuration parameter can be passed as environment variable to the container:
+The following configuration parameter must be passed as environment variable to the container:

 * HENKO_ENDPOINT_URL